Blosc/blogsite/pages/btune.md

 Finally, for those who need to train a wide diversity of datasets, **Btune Studio** provides access to the software to train the datasets yourself.
 With this, you have control over all the necessary components for finding optimal compression parameters and avoiding external dependencies.

-## How to get Btune?

-Btune is available as a plugin for Blosc2.
-You can get it by following the instructions in the [Btune README](https://github.com/Blosc/blosc2_btune/#readme).
-The plugin is available for Linux and macOS, and just for Intel architecture.
-We will be adding support for other architectures in the future.

-The Btune plugin above can be used for both Btune Free and Btune Models.
-For Btune Studio, you will need to contact us to get the software.

 ## What's in a Model?

 <img src="/btune/NN-simple-model.png" alt="Simple Neural Network Model" width="250" align="right"/>